PoisotLab/ms_frontiers_kids/ms.md

 Or when that biologist on TV goes to a place that is really far from where you live, she shows a lot of birds, mammals, and plants you have never seen before?
 And how do we know where we can find those animals and plants?

-We could try to explore every corner on Earth and list all living things that are present in each spot.
+We could try to explore every corner on Earth and list all living creatures that are present in each spot.
-Scientists used to understand nature doing things like that, and we still want to know where all the living things are, but that was tremendous work to go all around the world sampling everything.
+Scientists used to understand nature doing things like that.
+We still want to know where all living creatures are, but that was tremendous work to go all around the world sampling everything.
 It turns out that ecologists can now use computers to answer these questions without having to leave their labs, and you can do that too!

-Imagine we want to know how far we should go to find a raccoon, but we first need to know a little bit about them, like where they live and what they like to eat.
+Imagine you want to know how far you should go to find a raccoon.
+You first need to know a little bit about them, like where they live and what they like to eat.
 So you look them up and find a couple of information:

 Their mating season happens around January and lasts approximately two months, after which the female gives birth to her offspring (4-6 cubs).